2017–18 International Student Aid - Transfer

 Athletic Scholarships are awarded to top-performing athletes on an individual basis by the coaches.

-Presidential Leadership Award.
+President's Ministry Impact Scholarship.
 Celebrating Cedarville's strong support for the local church and those who invest their lives in full-time ministry, this scholarship is awarded to selected students whose parent is in full-time ministry and who demonstrate excellent Christian character and leadership abilities.
 An application is required.